-We have compiled a list of frequently asked questions; please reach out if you do not find an answer on this list.
+We have done our best to compile a list of frequently asked questions; please reach out if you do not find an answer on this list.

 A: Not at all!
 We purposely look for students from a variety of backgrounds and majors.
-We believe that developing knowledge in an area in which you are interested allows you to then think more deeply about how to apply that and utilize that in a sport context.
-That said, when we do have business majors, they enjoy the deeper understandings specific to sport.
+Sport and entertainment business intersects many disciplines, and cultivating knowledge in an area that you’re interested in will allow you to think critically about how to apply that knowledge in a sport context.
+Having said that we do have business majors accepted to the program, and they enjoy a deeper understanding specific to sport.

 A: We admit students once a year for a late June start.
-The priority deadline is February 15 for the cohort that begins in late June, but we accept applications until May 15 providing the cohort has not yet filled.
+The priority deadline is February 15 for the cohort that begins in late June.
+After that we accept applications until the cohort fills, and our final deadline is April 15.

-A: Internships are still required, but you do not register for them separately.
-Unless already working for a sport organization, all students participate in the Fellowship Program (the program’s formal internship) during their second year.
-Your work experience is evaluated by your supervisor and is a required part of your capstone course.
-Fifty percent of your capstone grade will be your Fellowship/work experience evaluation.
+A: All students participate in the Fellowship Program (the program’s formal internship) during their second year, unless a student is already working for a sport organization.
+Your work experience is evaluated by your supervisor and is a required part of your capstone course; fifty percent of your capstone grade will be your fellowship/work experience evaluation.

-A: You will join other Professional MBA students for the MBA courses.
-We know these courses will enrich your experience.
-Contributions from classmates are expected, and we know you’ll be challenged and learn a great deal through this integration.
+A: You will join other students in the Professional MBA program for the MBA courses.
+These core MBA courses will provide important foundational business skills and the interactions with other Albers MBA students will enrich your graduate experience.
+Robust engagement from classmates is expected; we know you’ll be challenged and learn a great deal through this integration.

 Nine credits or more (per quarter)